Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 (i) if the requested premium rate

-schedule increase is implemented and the underlying assumptions, which reflect
+schedule increase is implemented and the underlying assumptions that reflect

-premium rate filing is in compliance with the provisions of this
+the premium rate filing complies with this section;

 (B) the projections shall include the